 Who says you can’t teach an old dog new tricks?

 So, I contend that you can teach an old dog, me, new tricks.
-I think that you need to cleanse yourself of cliches like that as they are absolutely negative and do nothing but jam a road block into your path.
+I think that you need to cleanse yourself of cliches like that as they are absolutely negative and do nothing but jam a road block into your path of straight thinking.

 While on the subject of negative cliches, another troubling one that springs to mind is curiosity killed the cat.
 I am not sure why, but I hear that one a lot.
 What’s wrong with being curious?
 Since when is curiosity a bad thing?
 I consider curiosity one of my best traits.